martywallace/tempest-app/README.md

 This will create a new Tempest application in a new folder `my-app`.

-## Quick Development

-To quickly launch the application on `localhost:3000` without first having to configure a new virtual host, you can use:

-    $ composer run-script dev

 ## Unit Testing

 Unit testing is built into the template with PHPUnit.
 You can write tests within